Pages

 Whether Western Civilization perhaps needs to hear its ‘death knell’ is a debate for another time.
 But a serious Christian needs to question whether the beliefs that motivated Grauel were Bible-based.

-Centuries before Jesus walked the earth there was a nation of Israel with its capitol in Jerusalem.
+Centuries before Jesus, there was a nation of Israel with its capitol in Jerusalem.
 In Leviticus 20:26, God said to Israel, “You must be holy because I, Jehovah, am holy.
 I have set you apart from all other people to be my very own.”
 Thus, God’s chosen people.
 But how did they do at the ‘You must be holy’ part?
 Not so well.

 Due to their idolatry, God allowed them to be overthrown by their enemies about 600 years before Christ.
-It was a temporary discipline; they were miraculously restored to that piece of land surrounding Jerusalem 70 years later, and idolatry was never a problem for them again.
+It was a temporary discipline; they were miraculously restored to that piece of land surrounding Jerusalem 70 years later, and some of them, at least, did their best to 'be holy.'
 The very first task they accomplished upon their return was to rebuild Jehovah's temple on Mount Zion in Jerusalem.

 By Jesus’ day, they had once again gone far astray from the conduct God approved of, so that Jesus said of them: